 Can I line dry my down comforter instead of using a clothes dryer?

-Line drying a down comforter is not advisable.
+Line-drying a down comforter is not advisable.
 To do so, you will run the risk of damp spots remaining within the feathers and down, clumps of feathers and down that remain stuck together and not well distributed, which may also encourage mold and mildew.

 How to store a down comforter off-season?

 You want to make sure it can breathe, so do not encase it in plastic.
-Instead, store it folded or handing in a closet, covered with a cloth bag.
+Instead, store it folded or hanging in a closet, covered with a cloth bag.
 It should be in an area where it is not compressed and has room to stay fluff.
 When it's time to bring it back into service for the colder months, take it out of its protective bag and give it a good shake to redistribute the filling, and you'll be good to go!

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.